-Chicken Vesuvio is a dish that’s been around the Chicago area for a long time, but we’d never heard of it, not until our friend Duke told us about it.
-He described his favorite chicken dish as deliciously moist and garlicky with browned potatoes to help soak up the rich juice and fresh young peas tossed in to give the dish sweetness and color.
-What brought a grin to Duke’s face wasn’t the dish itself but the funny story that went along with it.
+Chicken Vesuvio is a one-pan poultry dish that's deliciously moist and garlicky.
+Browned potatoes help soak up the rich juice and fresh young peas tossed in to give the dish sweetness and color.
+This dish has been around the Chicago area for a long time, but we'd never heard of it, not until our friend Duke told us about it.
+What brought a grin to Duke's face wasn't the dish itself but the funny story that went along with it.

 We Hear of Chicken Vesuvio

 Duke told us a story of how he and his wife, Jenny, had flown home to visit with his mamma and his Italian relatives.
 Just as he and Jenny were ready to say their arrivederci, mamma handed Duke a sack.
 What was in the sack?

 Now, you're familiar with Italian mammas or nonnas you know that they won't let you leave their house without handing you some food to take along "just in case you get hungry".

 You could have eaten a ten-course meal but they're still going to make sure you have something "to tide" you over.
 The trip could be five minutes or five hours, it doesn't matter.